-For example you can assign a task by pressing a slide out button, by dragging it onto a teammates name or by specifying who is responsible in the task details.
-While for some this may feel silly and unnecessary, it means that our clients have options and can choose a way that feels the most natural to them.
-By giving them various ways to do the same thing we ensure that their usage of Eylean is as natural as possible to them.
+For example, you can assign a task by pressing a slide-out button, by dragging it onto a teammates name or by specifying who is responsible in the task details.
+While for some, this may feel silly and unnecessary, it means that our clients have options and can choose a way that feels the most natural to them.
+By giving them various ways to do the same thing, we ensure that their usage of Eylean is as natural as possible to them.

 2 – Something That Looks and Sounds Right

 Your tool can optimize and suggest how to improve the way customers do things, but it should still resemble the processes and tools they use in the real world right now.
-For example, many teams start practicing Kanban with a physical board and sticky notes.
+For example, many teams start practising Kanban with a physical board and sticky notes.
 So instead of reinventing this working system, Eylean Board is a digitalized and improved version of that.

-When thinking about the end user, make sure to create a tool that not only improves, but also resembles the real life environment.
+When thinking about the end-user, make sure to create a tool that not only improves but also resembles the real-life environment.
 Using that and terminology that is familiar to your customers will help a seamless transition.

-3 – Real Time Personalized Support
+3 – Real-time Personalized Support

 Lastly, when thinking about the customer experience, you should always make sure your support is on point.
 As with any customer service, the way you deal with your clients can make or break your business.
-In case of software, the support you give to the potential and paying customers is your place to shine.
+In the case of software, the support you give to the potential and paying customers is your place to shine.

 No matter how great of a tool you create, your clients will need some assistance in using it.
-Sometimes it will be the simple questions on how to do one thing or another other times you will have to deal with complicated requests that may require to even change your tool.
+Sometimes it will be the simple questions on how to do one thing or another other time you will have to deal with complicated requests that may require even to change your tool.
 No matter what it is, we at Eylean make sure our clients get everything they need on time and specifically catered to their needs.